-Unless you’ve been hiding in a cave for the past few months, you’ll be well aware of the recent hikes in energy prices.
+Unless you’ve been hiding in a cave for the past few months, you’ll be well aware of the rising energy prices.
 Particularly natural gas and particularly in Europe.
 Last year the annual heating cost for an average home in Europe was about €119.
 At current natural gas prices, that figure will be a whopping €738.

-There is a myriad of reasons for this.
+There is a myriad of reasons for this recent hike in energy prices.

 SUPPLY & DEMAND